saich7/gradient-control/README.md

 function onColorSlideEnd(colorArray) {...}
 function colorArrayChange(colorArray) {...}
 ```
+> You can checkout repo to see full example code with rotation angle and gradient type changes.

 In above merged directive, `colorArray` variable will be automatic update on value changes.

 ## Help
 Each and every things that on a internet is written and develop by someone with lot's of efforts and time.
 You can empower them to do more and best work for others who can freely use that by Buying them a coffee.